taosdata/TDengine/documentation20/en/05.insert/docs.md

 Please find taosAdapter configuration and usage from `taosadapter --help` output.

-## <a class="anchor" id="collectd"></a> collectd 直接写入(通过 taosAdapter)
+## <a class="anchor" id="collectd"></a> Data Writing via collectd and taosAdapter
 Please refer to [official document](https://collectd.org/download.shtml) for collectd installation.

 TDengine version 2.3.0.0+ includes a stand-alone application taosAdapter in charge of receive data insertion from collectd.

 Configuration:
 Please add following words in /etc/collectd/collectd.conf.
 Please fill the value 'host' and 'port' with what the TDengine and taosAdapter using.
 ```
 LoadPlugin network
 <Plugin network>